RFK Jr on Joe Rogan: 14 Peptides Moving Out of Category 2 — FDA Panel Confirmed July 2026

 September 2024: The First Round of Removals

-The story did not remain static.
-In September 2024, the FDA removed five peptides from Category 2 based on nomination withdrawals.
-The five peptides removed were:
+In September 2024, the FDA removed five peptides from Category 2 based on nomination withdrawals:

-These removals were procedural in nature — the nominations that had originally placed them on the bulks list under Category 2 were withdrawn, and the FDA removed them accordingly.
-While this did not automatically restore them to Category 1 compounding eligibility in all cases, it removed the explicit Category 2 restriction.
+These removals were procedural — the nominations that placed them in Category 2 were withdrawn, and the FDA removed them accordingly.
+While this didn’t automatically restore them to Category 1 in all cases, it removed the explicit restriction.

 Then, on January 7, 2025, the FDA published an updated interim policy on bulk drug substances used in compounding, further clarifying the regulatory landscape.
 The situation remained in flux heading into 2026.